Stress, fatigue, sleep disruption, mood shifts, and sensory discomfort are often explained through the brain. That view is useful, but incomplete.

-But an increasing body of research reminds us that human beings are not simply isolated brains in operation.
-Human state emerges from the continuous interaction between the brain, internal bodily signals, autonomic regulation, and the sensory environment outside the body.
+Human beings are not isolated brains in operation.
+State emerges through the brain, bodily signals, autonomic regulation, and the sensory conditions around us.

 Human state emerges from the continuous interaction between the brain, body, environment, and regulation.